SpotlightKid/shadyboy/README.md

-# Nim Shadertoy
+# Shadyboy

-An *OpenGL* application implemented in [Nim] allowing to run [GLSL] shaders from [Shadertoy] on the desktop with only little changes but much better performance than in the browser.
+A Nim shader toy, that is an *OpenGL* desktop application implemented in [Nim] allowing to run [GLSL] shaders from [Shadertoy] on the desktop with only little changes but much better performance than in the browser.
 Shaders can also implemented in Nim and are translated to GLSL on-the-fly.

-This is currently in alpha stage and only supports basic shaders, which do not use additional textures, sounds or maps.
+This is currently in alpha stage and only supports basic shaders, which do not use more than one textures or additional sounds or maps.

 ## Getting started